alblaine/r-for-document-creation/handout.md

 ## R Packages

-Base R is extended by packages that can be imported into R. Currently there are over 13,000 registered packages.
+Base R is extended by packages that can be imported into R.
 Find packages at [RDocumentation.org](http://RDocumentation.org)

 ![](images/packages.png)